sofiemartins/HiRep/Doc/user_guide/input_file.md

 poly:make = false
 ```

-Set this to `true` if you want the polyakov loops to be measured at the end of trajectories given the measurement frequency.
+Set this to `true` if you want the Polyakov loops measured at the end of trajectories, given the measurement frequency.

 ## Integrators

-The HiRep code uses a multilevel integrator and each integrator level has to be specified in the input file.
+The HiRep code uses a multilevel integrator; each integrator level must be specified in the input file.

 ```
     integrator {